cysouw/graphicalgrammar/text/english.md

 - Grammars in 18th Century: [@tieken2008] does not give much of interest for the current book
 - GB-Grammars in 19th Century: [@busse2019;@busse2021]

-Influence of the newly developed independent examination boards, in 1850 starting with the College of Preceptors, 1855 the Society of Arts, in 1858 in Oxford and Cambridge. [@watts2008]
+Influence of the newly developed independent examination boards, in 1850 starting with the College of Preceptors, 1855 the Society of Arts, in 1858 in Oxford and Cambridge. [@watts2008] Some details about start of college of preceptors in [@aldrich1995: Ch.
+4]

 society of arts does not include English grammar in their assesment of 1863 [@society1863]